scribe-security/docs/docs/valint/policies.md

 Policy or rule configuration can be set not only in the main configuration file but also in external files.
 This can be useful when you want to reuse the same policy configuration for different targets or as a part of a configuration bundle or when you just want to keep your main configuration file clean.

-External policy/rule configuration can be set in a separate file and then referenced in the cmd args via the `--policy` flag or in the main configuration file via the `attest.policy_configs` field of type `[]string`.
+External policy/rule configuration can be set in a separate file and then referenced in the cmd args via the `--rule` flag or in the main configuration file via the `attest.policy_configs` field of type `[]string`.

 Each extermal configuration should represent an entry to `attest.cocosign.policies` or to `attest.cocosign.policies[].rules` field of the main configuration file.